 How do you get to the public markets?
-Practice, practice practice
+Practice, practice, practice

 Editor’s Note: Each week Maynard Webb, former CEO of LiveOps and the former COO of eBay, will offer candid, practical, and sometimes surprising advice to entrepreneurs and founders.
 To submit a question, write to Webb at dearfounder@fastcompany.com.

-Q, We are doing well and it feels like the next step is to go public.
+Q, We are doing well, and it feels like the next step is to go public.
 What are the pros and cons?
 How do you prepare?

-— Founder of a unicorn
+—Founder of a unicorn

 Dear Founder,